ArtClubBlog

 3. Place some of the items you will be embedding and secure them with white glue.
 You can then begin layering paint on top.
 Continue alternating between your items and paint until finished.
 House paint has the perfect consistency for drizzling.
 Just dip a chopstick inside to collect some paint, and move it over your canvas to add a final layer.
 Be careful not to completely cover the items you are embedding.

-Filed under assemblage, Jackson Pollock, mixed media, painting
+Categories: assemblage, Jackson Pollock, mixed media, painting

 Leave a Reply